-He was one of four Bend residents who sued the city of Bend in 2001 for not doing enough to comply with the federal Americans with Disabilities Act.
-That lawsuit resulted in a settlement between the Department of Justice and the city of Bend that requires the city to upgrade about 600 curb ramps and other public facilities.
+He was one of four Bend residents who filed a complaint against the city of Bend in 2001 for not doing enough to comply with the federal Americans with Disabilities Act.
+That complaint resulted in a settlement between the Department of Justice and the city of Bend that requires the city to upgrade about 600 curb ramps and other public facilities.

 Douglass most recently has protested city plans to add a crosswalk at the intersection of 27th Street and Conners Avenue and announced plans to submit a bond proposal focused on accessibility projects.
 He said tackling infrastructure holes, including the city’s 7 miles of unpaved travel lanes and hundreds of miles of nonexistent sidewalk, are key issues, as is opposing a proposed extended-stay hotel near St. Charles Bend.

 Along with the four candidates running for mayor, perennial City Council candidate Ron “Rondo” Boozell has picked up paperwork to run for the council seat now occupied by Councilor Nathan Boddie.
 Boddie is the Democratic nominee to replace Rep. Knute Buehler, R-Bend, in the state Legislature.

 The other two councilors whose terms end this year — Roats and Barb Campbell — have not yet picked up petitions or announced whether they plan to run.